Post-war immigration to Australia: Migrant reception and training centres

-On arrival in Australia, many migrants went to migrant reception and training centres where they learned some English while they looked for a job.
+On arrival in Australia, many migrants went to migrant reception and training centres where they learned how to speak English while they sought employment.
 The Department of Immigration was responsible for the camps and kept records on camp administration and residents.
 The migrant reception and training centres were also known as Commonwealth Immigration Camps, migrant hostels, immigration dependants' holding centres, migrant accommodation, or migrant workers' hostels.

 Australia's first migrant reception centre opened at Bonegilla, Victoria near Wodonga in December 1947.
 When the camp closed in 1971, some 300,000 migrants had spent time there.

 By 1951, the government had established three migrant reception centres for non-English speaking displaced persons from Europe, and twenty holding centres, principally to house non-working dependants, when the pressure of arrival numbers on the reception centres was too great to keep families together.
 The purpose of reception and training centres was to:

 provide for general medical examination and x-ray of migrants, issue of necessary clothing, payment of social service benefits, interview to determine employment potential, instruction in English and the Australian way of life generally.

 The centres were located throughout Australia (dates are those of post office opening and closing.)